 For detailed information about the Types of Gynecomastia, along with the procedure details, healing process, and cost, click here.

-Most teenage gynecomastia falls under Dr. Cruise's Type 1 or Type 2 classification, which costs between $6,500 to $6,900.
-Surgery is routinely performed in-office under local anesthesia.
+Most teenage gynecomastia falls under Dr. Cruise’s Type 1 or Type 2 classification, which averages around $7,500 for surgery.
+Most of these cases are routinely performed in-office under local anesthesia.
 General anesthesia is available if preferred by the patient, however this will increase the total cost because the procedure has to be performed in an outpatient surgical facility with an anesthesiologist.

 Financing options are available to assist families with the cost of surgery.
 Visit our gynecomastia financing page for more information.

 Q: How long do I have to wait to know if my gynecomastia will go away or not?

 A: Once breast tissue is present for greater than 1 year it is not likely to go away on its own.
 If there are signs of improvement then waiting an additional year is reasonable.

 Q: What is the chance my gynecomastia will continue to get worse?

 A: Gynecomastia associated with pain/inflammation often represents active breast tissue growth.
 For this reason, if you are using steroids I would caution you to stop immediately.
 Gynecomastia, however, often develops without pain so lack of pain is not a reliable indicator.
 Finally, with skin laxity associated by normal aging, any type of gynecomastia will appear worse even if there is no further growth at all.